 Treat.
 Yo.
 Self.

 This is the one time of year that I absolutely insist that you do whatever you can afford to make yourself feel beautiful.
-That means working with whatever budget you have, whether that's getting your nails done or carving time out to paint them yourself the night before, getting a spray tan or using a self tanner (this one is my fave!), and above all, making sure YOU have an hour built into your schedule to get ready and not feel flustered.
+That means working with whatever budget you have, whether that's getting your nails done or carving time out to paint them yourself the night before, getting a spray tan or using a self tanner (this one is my current fave but see more self tanners I love here!), and above all, making sure YOU have an hour built into your schedule to get ready and not feel flustered.

-Dress it up.
+Dress it up

 Overdressed always trumps underdressed.
 ALWAYS.
-Pictures just turn out so much nicer when everyone's dressed up, and you'll have not only a gorgeous snapshot of your people for a holiday card, but one you'll probably want to frame and hang up in your house!
+Pictures just turn out so much nicer when everyone's dressed up, and you'll not only have a gorgeous snapshot of your people for a holiday card, but one you'll probably want to frame and hang up in your house!